 - Try a higher waist pant and a more flowy style

-You have the Oval body shape if your shoulders are approximately as wide as your hips and your waist appears wider than your shoulders and hips.
+Your shoulders are approximately as wide as your hips and your waist appears wider than your shoulders and hips.

 Styles to try: